abrookins/andrewbrookins.com/_posts/2019-02-03-starting-a-publishing-company-month-1.md

 This isn't a cover that I want to publish, but I'd like to see if it's good enough to sell preorders.

 I'm still torn between having a "weird" design that stands out and a normal-ish cover with a fantasy illustration.
-But at least now I can run an experiment: will people buy preorders?
+But at least now I can run an experiment: will anyone preorder?

 ## Interior Design
 So, the exterior will feature a fantasy illustration.
 But what about the interior?
 Here is my mockup: